-Land retention is exactly what is required to tie stringent ribbons around the agricultural land of the poorest countries with domestic prosperity in mind, and not take away the local people’s base from the Maslow’s hierarchy of needs.
+Land retention is exactly what is required to tie stringent ribbons around the agricultural land of the poorest countries with domestic prosperity in mind, and not take away the local people’s base from Maslow’s hierarchy of needs.

 “One of the highest development priorities in the world must be to improve smallholder agricultural productivity, especially in Africa.”

 In instances such as these, the land could never be owned by foreign bodies, hence, could only be leased (benefitting the native owners).
-Also, only domestic laborers would be trained/employed, and an agreed percentage of the commodity produced would be heavily subsidised as an offering to the local people.
+Also, only domestic labourers would be trained/employed, and an agreed percentage of the commodity produced would be heavily subsidised as an offering to the local people.

 I had a meeting with Diane Abbott (British Labour Party politician and the Shadow Secretary of State for International Development) regarding the disparities of poverty, she stated:

-“Sometimes the issue is not the absolute poverty of the country, but the fact that the elites are not making sure that poor people are helped, but of course its very important that a country like Britain does contribute towards international aid.”
+“Sometimes the issue is not the absolute poverty of the country, but the fact that the elites are not making sure that poor people are helped but of course it's very important that a country like Britain does contribute towards international aid.”

 The common consensus may well be that UK poverty should be addressed before attempting to aid international poverty issues.
 However, poverty in the UK in comparison to how people live below the line in developing countries is relatively high.

-There’s enough food resources in the world, we just need to create an even distribution of these resources — this partially stems from discouraging financial greed and corporate growth by initiating further development for the poorest countries who ironically have the richest natural resources.
+There are enough food resources in the world, we just need to create an even distribution of these resources — this partially stems from discouraging financial greed and corporate growth by initiating further development for the poorest countries who ironically have the richest natural resources.

 Thus, as Prime Minister, it’s crucial to have a refined policy actualised to eradicate extreme poverty.
 Profitable agribusiness investors, starting with UK investors, should be fully regulated before they even approach International governments.
 We must act now by holding land-grabbing investors responsible or even freezing investments completely for a fairer society.